Performance

 DEVI by Louise Liliefeldt

-Devi, also known as the “Bandit Queen”, was born into a poor lower-caste rural family in the northern Indian state of Bihar.
+Devi, also known as the “Bandit Queen,” was born into a poor lower-caste rural family in the northern Indian state of Bihar.
 She became the subject of great fame and notoriety throughout India as the leader of a violent gang of dacoits (bandits) who terrorized authority for years until their surrender in 1983.
 Phoolan Devi became a popular cult figure, a vigilante liberator and a symbol of empowerment for the lower-castes of Bihar.
 This work is a homage to her journey and the strength for which she stands.
-Thanks to Derek.

 I Will Cut Your Grass by Louise McKissick